Justicialist Party: Social policy

 Socially, Peronism was authoritarian, yet it also implemented free suffrage and promoted causes such as feminism, indigenous rights and emancipation of the working class.
 Peter Ranis wrote that "paradoxically, Perón democratized Argentina in the sense of bringing the working class more fully into the political process, though his administrations often placed cultural and political restrictions on the opposition that severely compromised that democracy."
 The legitimacy of Peronism derived from trade unions who gave Perón their support, and his ideology was a reflection of demands and expectations of the Argentinian labor movement.
 According to historian Daniel James, the reliance of Peronism on trade unions was so strong, that in the Peronist movement, "the initiative very much lay with the trade union movement; Perón was more its creature than the labor movement was his."

 Modern Justicialist Party is divided on social issues - it traditionally defends the Catholic social doctrine, and is the most popular party in pro-life districts.
 On the other hand, Cristina Kirchner's social agenda has been described as very progressive.
 According to political scientists Ana Carolina Garriga and Juan Negri, most Peronist leaders oppose abortion, but refrain from campaigning on it to maintain the party's capacity to represent various sectors of Argentine society.
 At the same time, the Journal of Populism Studies described the party as "anti-feminist, anti-LGBT, nationalist".
-Cristina Kirchner opposed abortion, stating: "I am not progre, I am Peronist...
+Cristina Kirchner initially abortion, stating: "I am not progre, I am Peronist...
 Furthermore, I am against abortion".

-However, Peronist governments reluctantly backed progressive legislation under popular pressure, and under the presidency of Cristina, the party signed into law bills that legalized abortion up to the 14th week of pregnancy, along with same-sex marriage.
+Despite this, Peronist governments backed progressive legislation.
+Same-sex marriage was legalized during the presidency of Cristina Fernández de Kirchner, and under the leadership of Alberto Fernández, the party signed into law bills that legalized abortion up to the 14th week of pregnancy.
+Local enforcement of same-sex and abortion laws, especially in Peronist strongholds, has been lax.
+Peronist governments also pushed the advancement of transgender rights, with policies such as the Gender Identity Law, a 1% quota for trans people in public sector jobs, and the recognition of non-binary gender markers in national identity cards.

 The party aligned closer to the Catholic Church following the election of Pope Francis, who expressed his support for Peronism; he remarked to President Kirchner: "It is the first time we have had a Peronist pope."
-This renewed PJ's commitment to social conservatism, leading to "silencing of pending proposals related to sexual and reproductive rights".